 - actively served in designated military operations in the Canadian Armed Forces (Regular or Reserves), or

-- were permanently disabled as a result of participation in the Canadian Armed Forces training in Canada.
+- were permanently disabled as a result of participation in the Canadian Armed Forces training.

 Applicants who are a family members of a Canadian Armed Forces Member must be a spouse/common-law partner or child of a Canadian Armed Forces soldier who: